Addressing common myths about the Amish

-Do Amish speak archaic English or mix German dialect into English speech?
-Amish do not mix “thee”s and “thou”s into their speech, nor are they apt to squeeze in dialect terms into their English.
+Do Amish speak strange English?
+Amish do not mix “thee”s and “thou”s into their speech, nor are they apt to squeeze in German dialect terms into their English.
 The former assumption may have its origins in the popular “Amish Paradise” song by Weird Al Yankovic, or in other media sources, while the latter seems to be a commonly-employed literary device seen in Amish fiction novels.

 Amish do usually speak with an accent that varies across settlements, and may mispronounce some English words, as well as use unusual grammar constructions (“it wondered me” rather than “I wondered”).

-Is Amish food always “all-natural” or organic?
+Is Amish food always organic?
 No. In fact organic farming is a minority practice among the Amish.
 Most Amish dairy farms are conventional.
 Most Amish farms use conventional fertilizers and pesticides.
-Though organic farming is growing in popularity, you should double-check before assuming any produce you purchase from an Amish stand is organic.
+Though organic farming is growing in popularity, you should double-check before assuming any produce you purchase from an Amish stand is organic or “all-natural”.

 While most Amish themselves eat and appreciate home-grown vegetables and fruits, and a minority movement promotes organic foods, not everything the Amish eat and sell will be organic or fall under the “all-natural” label.

-Do Amish think technology is evil or “of the devil”?
+Do Amish think technology is evil?
 No. They choose to limit their own use of technology because they feel it helps preserve church, family and community.

 Amish realize that some use of technology is necessary, and they adopt or adapt new technologies over time, or otherwise make arrangements to take advantage of its benefits in a limited manner (for example, not owning cars but occasionally hiring a non-Amish driver for longer trips).

-Amish might say that there is nothing inherently evil about a technology like a car or a computer, but that unfettered use of certain technologies can lead to evil.
+Amish might say that there is nothing inherently evil about a technology like a car or a computer (it’s not “of the devil” in and of itself), but that unfettered use of certain technologies can lead to evil.